pganalyze/pganalyze-docs/log-insights/setup/azure-database/index.md

 You can change this setting in the "Server parameters" section of your database.
 Please note the trailing space in the parameter value, which is required.

-The correct setting for `log_line_prefix` ensures that the collector can associate each log line to the correct PID, database and username.
+The correct setting for `log_line_prefix` ensures that the collector can associate each log line to the correct session, database and username.

 ### Step 5: Configure collector

-To complete the setup, we can now go to our virtual machine that is running the collector, and enable access to the Azure Event Hub.
+To complete the setup, we can now go to your virtual machine that is running the collector, and enable access to the Azure Event Hub.

 We go into the `pganalyze-collector.conf` configuration file, and add these two settings.
 Note the values need to match what you created in Step 2: